 Nicholas recommends focusing your questions on what you can expect from the role, such as what the management style is like or what type of career progression is available.
 “If you’re leaving a job because there’s no career progression, you need to use the interview to make sure that the new role offers what your current role lacks,” he says.

-By asking the interviewer about their experience of the company, candidates will not only build a rapport with the hiring manager but also find out more about whether this role is right for them, says Mirza.
+By asking the interviewer about their experience of the company, candidates will not only build a rapport with the hiring manager but also find out more about whether this role is right for them, says Jessica.

-“My fall-back question that I tell every candidate to ask is: ‘Why do you like working here?’” he says.
+“My fall-back question that I tell every candidate to ask is: ‘Why do you like working here?’” she says.
 “By talking directly to another developer, for example, candidates will get the best idea of what’s good about working for the company, and whether the role is right for them.”